-If you have ever seen a Cookie by Crème London, it will be impossible to ever eat any other cookie by big chains like Starbucks and co.
+Is Creme Cookies London work the hype?
+If you have ever eaten a Cookie by Crème London, it will be impossible to ever eat any other cookie by big chains like Starbucks and co.
 The Creme Cookies are so big and gooey, and the best time to eat them is while they are still warmed up.
 There is just nothing compared to the taste of an even slightly warm cookie with melting chocolate pieces.
 However, you might want to share the cookie with someone, as they really are BIG.

 Creme London offers exactly four different types of cookies.
-The classic white dough with milk chocolate parts, the Miso dough with white chocolate, a dark dough with dark chocolate as well as a white dough with raisins.
-There should be at least one cookie for every taste and preferences.
+The classic white dough with milk chocolate parts, the Miso dough with white chocolate, a dark dough with dark chocolate as well as the white dough with raisins.
+There should be at least one cookie for every taste and preference.
 The price is quite hefty, in my opinion, with £4/~4,67€ per individual cookie.
-At least you can buy six cookies for £22 and receive them a beautiful box for takeaway.
+At least you can buy six cookies for £22 and receive them in a beautiful box for takeaway.

-Besides cookies, Creme London also offers Soft Serve and hot beverages such a Tea and Coffee specialities.
+Besides cookies, Creme London also offers Soft Serve and hot beverages such a Tea and Coffee specialties.

 Personally, I went for a Miso Cookie as I have never before had something comparable.
 However, I should have gone with the classic milk chocolate one.
-My cookie wasn’t that bad, but I didn’t like the miso-taste for more than two bites.
+My cookie wasn’t that bad, but I didn’t like the miso taste for more than two bites.
 The white chocolate bits were still partially liquid, as the cookie was still warm, so that was a plus.
-However, I can highly recommend giving Annas recipe a try and bake them yourself.
-If you’re anyway in London and nearby, you should get one to share, and try.
+However, I can highly recommend giving Annas’ recipe a try and baking them yourself.
+If you’re anyway in London and nearby, you should get one to share, and try the famous cookies yourself!

-Have you tried Crème London before?
+Have you tried Crème Cookies London before?
 What’s your opinion?